topicuskeyhub/keyhub-vault-operator/README.md

 The documentation can be found [here](https://topicuskeyhub.github.io/keyhub-vault-operator/).

 ## Getting started
+You will need Golang version 1.21 or higher.

 Run the operator locally.
 Make sure you are connecting to your local minikube cluster!
 ```
 make run
 ```
+By default the operator will look for a `keyhub-vault-operator-secret` in the `default` namespace.

 Run the tests
 ```